ivanmeler/ivanmeler.github.io/docs/changes/universal8895/universal8895.md

 ## 27.04.2022.
-- Removed High touch sensitivity (glove mode) support from S8+ as it lacs support for it
+- Removed High touch sensitivity (glove mode) support from S8+ build as device lacks proper support for it

 ## 26.04.2022.
 - Included support for High touch sensitivity (glove mode)